freqtrade/freqtrade/docs/strategy-customization.md

     will overwrite previously defined method and not produce any errors due to limitations of Python programming language.
 In such cases you will find that indicators created in earlier-defined methods are not available in the dataframe.
 Carefully review method names and make sure they are unique!

-!!!
-Warning
-    When using a legacy hyperopt implementation informative pairs defined with a decorator will not be executed.
-Please update your strategy if necessary.

 ## Additional data (Wallets)

 The strategy provides access to the `Wallets` object.
 This contains the current balances on the exchange.